Mandaravanesvarar Temple, Attur

-Mandaravanesvarar Temple is a Siva temple in Manakkal Ayyempet in Nagapattinam district in Tamil Nadu (India).
+Mandaravanesvarar Temple is a Siva temple in Attur, in Mayiladuthurai district in Tamil Nadu (India).

+The temple is located near the village of Manalmedu, on State Highway 150, along the Vaitheswaran Koil–Thirupananthal road.

 Vaippu Sthalam

 It is one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanar Appar.

 Presiding deity

 The presiding deity is known as Mandaravanesvarar and Sornapurisvarar.
 The Goddess is known as Anjanatchi and Angayarkanni.

 Speciality

 This place is also known as Mandaravanam.
 Inscriptions of Cholas are found in this temple.